-Demographic information for the 3C Study Area is presented in Chapter 3, "Socioeconomic Profile."
-The 3C Study Area contains 86 percent of Pueblo County's estimated 2019 population of 165,982 residents, concentrated in two large, urbanized communities, the City of Pueblo and Pueblo West.
-Between April 1, 2010, and July 1, 2019 the percentage of Pueblo County's population living in the City of Pueblo remained steady at 67 percent.
-Population growth in the City of Pueblo has grown 5.5 percent from 2010 to 2019.
+Demographic information for the 3C Study Area is presented in Chapter 3 - Socioeconomic Profile.
+The 3C Study Area contains 86 percent of Pueblo County's estimated 2010 population of 159,063 residents, concentrated in two large urbanized communities, the City of Pueblo and Pueblo West.
+Between 2000 and 2010 the percentage of the County's population living in the City of Pueblo shrank from 80.2 percent to 67.0 percent.
+Population growth in Pueblo has been moderate in recent years, growing 0.4 percent per year from 2000-2010.